EGimenez/datawarehousing-dash-tutorial/README.md

 Previously, we just used plain-jane HTML components (H1, Div), but the dash_core_components are supercharged with functionality we will want.
 These components consist of items on the page that we either want the user to interact with or that we want to display data.

 Let's start by adding a `Graph` to our layout.
-Add this:
+Add this to the `children` parameter of the `app.layout`:

 ``` python
 dcc.Graph(id='timeline', figure={})